NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application/ui/README.md

 Install `Node.js` and `Apis` as they are pre-requisites for this application.

-Download this app by either clicking the download button on top right corner, or using the command
+Assuming that the application has been cloned from this repository

     git clone https://github.com/NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application.git

+use the following command to change the current directory.

     cd ./ui

 [package.json](package.json) has a list of libraries which are required for this application.
 Use `npm install` to install these dependencies of the project.